How to Build a Garden Bed Without Screws: A Simple Guide

 Alright, this is where the magic happens.
 Putting together a no-screw garden bed is incredibly satisfying because you can see it take shape right before your eyes.
 With a good kit, you’ll find the process is intuitive and surprisingly fast.
 Just follow these simple steps, and you’ll have a beautiful, sturdy garden bed ready for soil in no time.

-Set Your Corner Brackets
+First, Set Your Corner Pieces

 First things first, let's build the foundation.
 Your corner brackets are the key to the whole structure.
 Place them where you want the corners of your garden bed to be.
 These pieces are designed with special slots that hold the boards securely without any hardware.
 Think of them as the anchors that will connect everything.
 Getting the placement right at this stage makes the rest of the assembly a breeze.

-Slide the Boards into Place
+Next, Slide Your Boards into Place

 Now for the fun part.
 Take your first board and slide each end into the slots of two corner brackets.
 You’ll immediately see the first wall of your garden bed form.
 Continue this process, connecting the rest of the boards to the brackets until you’ve created the complete frame.
 The pieces should fit snugly together, creating a solid structure.
 This simple, interlocking design is what makes raised garden beds so easy to build.